Pablo-Aja-Macaya/parvimonas-travel-study/microbiome_FFPE/README.md

 pip install git+https://github.com/jwdebelius/q2-sidle
 qiime dev refresh-cache
 ```
+NOTE:
-Another way to install Rescript is explained at microbiome_non-FFPE/README.rmd.
+- Another way to install Rescript is explained at microbiome_non-FFPE/README.rmd.
+- We have used a Conda environment, but another environments, as mamba, can be used.

 ## Download reads and metadata

 Download reads from bioproject **PRJNA911189**.
 Metadata can be downloaded either from the bioproject (Using both biosample and SRA metadata), but is also available in this repository at `microbiome_FFPE/data/ffpe_metadata.tsv`.

 Either way, the expected metadata for the following scripts consists in a .tsv file with the columns SampleID, id_tissue, subject_type, CCRbiome, location_en, histologic_grade_en, tnm_staging, sample_nature, sequencing_run and  control_applies_to.
+- `Metadata Columns`:
+    - `SampleID`: Sample identification code.
-Where id_tissue_sp specify the type of sample (tumor, adenoma, normal, liver-met or liver-healthy).
+    - `id_tissue`: Type of sample (tumor, adenoma, normal, liver-met or liver-healthy).
-As for the columns subject_type is the subject classification (ccr or control), CCRbiome gets the subject id code without the sample type as well as location, histological_grade and tnm_staging shows the sample location, the histological grade and the tnm_staging.
-Finally,the columns sample_nature, control_id_seq_run and control_applies_to are related to sample classification (ffpe or control), to sequencing run code and negative control identification ("control-applies-to*" will be used to remove contamination of specific samples/tissues in their respective sequencing runs), respectively.
+    - `subject_type`: The subject id code without the tissue type (CCR89).
+    - `subject`: The sample classification (ccr or control).
+    - `CCRbiome`: The number associated to the subject_type code.
+    - `Location`: Sample location inside gastrointestinal system.
+    - `Histological_grade`: A system to classify the differences between cancerous cells apearance.
+    - `tnm_staging`: One of the systems used to stage bowel (colon and rectal) cancer (informs about the tumor size as well as how far it has spread).
+    - `sample_nature`: Sample classification (ffpe or control).
+This will let to difference between samples types (ffpe or not ffpe in metadata with more patients).
+    - `sequecing_run`: sequencing run id code (it will be used to remove negative controls contaminants from those samples with which they share sequencing run id).
+    - `control_applies_to`:

 ## QIIME2 processing

+The full QIIME2 workflow code can be found at the file pipeline_FFPE_Samples__QIIME2_Conda.sh, located at `microbiome_FFPE/qiime2/` path.
+Inside it, there would be a preprocessing before using the sidle plugin (a great tool to work with problematics samples as paraffined ones).

 ### Sidle tool
 Paraffined samples has been analyzed with SMURF (Short MUltiple Regions Framework) python implementation in QIIME2 Framework, called q2-sidle.
 This software combines sequencing results of any number of amplified 16S rRNA regions to obtain a reliable microbial profiling.
 [To know more, go to](https://q2-sidle.readthedocs.io/en/latest/index.html).

-A bash script is located at `microbiome_FFPE/qiime2/<insert-bash-script-name>.sh`.

 ### Output Files:
-When it is done multiple outputs will be available, which will be the ones used in:
+When it is done multiple output files will be available (but we must know that some outputs files turn into as input files in another steps of the pipeline).
+The following schema is a brief outline of all the files obtained during the execution of the pipeline:

 [Sidle tool](#sidle-tool)
 - `regional-databases`: